z

 • Los Alamos National Laboratory, G. T. Seaborg Institute for Transactinium Science Fellow, 2004

-Dr. Skye Fortier is a native of the desert Southwest, born and raised in El Paso.
+Dr. Skye Fortier is a Hispanic researcher, raised by his grandmother who immigrated to the United States from Mexico.
+He is native of the desert Southwest, born and grown up in El Paso.
 As an undergraduate, Dr. Fortier (then known to his friends, family and mentors as Mr. Fortier) attended UTEP where he received an NIH MARC (Minority Access to Research Careers) scholarship.
 As a MARC scholar, Dr. Fortier worked under the direction of Prof. Keith Pannell investigating the photochemically induced formation of carbon-silicon bonds utilizing ‘Fp’ precursors (Fp = CpFe(CO)2).
 Dr. Fortier also volunteered as a Peer Leader for General Chemistry and was the Vice President of Internal Affairs for the UTEP Chapter of the American Chemical Society-Student Affiliates.
 After graduating with a B.S. in Chemistry from UTEP in 2005, Dr. Fortier ventured out to change the hearts and minds of El Paso students.
 Working at Irvin High School in northeast El Paso, Dr. Fortier taught freshmen IPC (Integrated Physics and Chemistry) and junior Chemistry courses.

 Graduating from UCSB with his Ph.D. in Fall 2011 and finding the weather in Santa Barbara to be too ideal and pleasant, Dr. Fortier traded in the West Coast for the Midwest in order to work as a postdoctoral researcher under the joint supervision of Profs.
 Kenneth Caulton and Daniel Mindiola at Indiana University (IU).
 As an NSF American Competitiveness in Chemistry Postdoctoral Research Fellow (ACC-F), he investigated the synthesis, reactivity, and redox chemistry of iron and cobalt complexes supported by non-innocent, redox-active ‘nindigo’ and pyridylpyrrolide ligand frameworks.
 In addition to learning how to play nice with d-block elements, Dr. Fortier also experienced his first real winters.